AdamKyle/flare/resources/info/combat/section-1.md

 > It does not matter what action you used to attack with: Attack, Cast, Cast and Attack or Attack and Cast.
 We will always use your weapon or a % of your strength
 > to do damage.
 >
+> If you attack with defend, you cannot counter.
+>
 > Counters will only trigger if you or the enemy A) are alive and B) pass the difficulty check (out of 100).
 >
-> Celestials have a 50% Counter Resist and a 60% Ambush resists.
-These are the only creatures to have Resistance to your trinkets outside of purgatory.
-Plane effects, such as
-> increasing or decreasing stats applies to enemies resistances and can be raised over 100%.
-There are enchantments that reduce enemy resistances - they are vital here to not only reduce the enemies
-> Ambush and Counter Resistance but also to get your own ambush and counter in.
->
 > When fighting monsters in Purgatory: Enemies will attempt to ambush FIRST.
 Whereas fighting creatures outside of purgatory, you will attempt to ambush first.
 >
 > Finally, Ambushing takes place AFTER all reductions and [voidances](/information/voidance) are done, again at the beginning of the battle.
 This means if you were voided
-> your **ambush will fail**, but not your chance to counter, you will just counter at lower damage.
-Being devoided will not affect your ambush or counter chances or resistances.
+> your **ambush will fail** however, your ambush resistance **will** still let you resist an ambush, but not your chance to counter, you will just counter at lower damage.
+> Being devoided will not affect your ambush or counter chances or resistances.
-> Purgatory will not reduce or lower, nor will other planes or special locations, your ambush or counter chance.
+> Purgatory will not reduce or lower, nor will other planes or special locations, your ambush or counter chance or the enemies chances or resistances.